 - Stay home and wait for labour to start, barring any warning signs or health complications.
 Practice good self-care, be aware of warning signs, and pay attention to your baby’s movements.

-Here is an excellent article about obstetrical care of women with Premature Rupture of Membranes (PROM) at term (37+ weeks), including discussion of differences in outcomes with GBS positive and negative, options, and when labour typically starts.
+Here is an excellent, detailed research article about obstetrical care of women with Premature Rupture of Membranes (PROM) at term (37+ weeks), including discussion of differences in outcomes with GBS positive and negative, options, and when labour typically starts.
+This document contains studies and stats.

 I teach a variety of Child Birth Education classes and prenatal workshops online for students all over.
 I have been a birth doula since 2002, and have helped over 300 mothers with their births and over 1000 through prenatal classes.
 Learn more about my birth doula services, and contact me with any questions you may have.